hcktune/alx-low_level_programming/README.md

 # alx-low_level_programming
-Intro to lC and low level programming.
+Intro to C and low level programming.